gamedig/node-gamedig/README.md

 **node-GameDig** is a game server query Node.js module (as well as a [command line executable](#usage-from-command-line)), capable of querying for the status of nearly any game or voice server.

-If a server makes its status publically available, GameDig can fetch it for you.
+If a server makes its status publicly available, GameDig can fetch it for you.

 Support is available on the [Discord](https://discord.gg/NVCMn3tnxH) for questions, or [GitHub](https://github.com/gamedig/node-gamedig/issues) for bugs.